DreadedHippy/hng_task_5/README.md

 2. In your newly created `.env` file, fill in the necessary information.
 - DEEPGRAM_API_KEY: The api key for the deepgram transcription service
+- REDIS_URL: The url for your redis server

 3. With node installed, run `npm i` to install all required dependencies